Catastrophic Injury Lawyer Memphis, TN

 What Are the Long-term Effects of Catastrophic Injuries?

 Depending on the type of catastrophic injury you sustain, the effects can last a long time.
-People who suffer catastrophic injuries may have permanent disability, require assistive devices and accommodations, have trouble gaining employment or sustain permanent scarring or disfigurement.
+People who suffer catastrophic injuries may have permanent disabilities, require assistive devices and accommodations, have trouble gaining employment, or sustain permanent scarring or disfigurement.

 Is a Catastrophic Injury Claim Different Than a Typical Personal Injury Claim?